 In the US, the average cost of a data breach is $9.44 million, including mitigation efforts and lost business.
 This is why you need to know about every SaaS application in your business – not just IT managed applications – and the risk tied to each one.

 In fact, Zylo’s SaaS Management Index shows that shadow IT represents 37% of an organization’s apps.
-That means for the average organization with 323 applications, they have 119 applications that bypassed the usual vetting process – including a security review.
+That means for the average organization with 291 applications, they have 107 applications that bypassed the usual vetting process – including a security review.